Javon East

-Javon Romario East (born 22 March 1995) is a Jamaican professional footballer who plays as a striker for Israeli club Hapoel Haifa and the Jamaica national team.
+Javon Romario East (born 22 March 1995) is a Jamaican professional footballer who plays as a striker for Israeli Premier League club Hapoel Be'er Sheva and the Jamaica national team.

 Club career

 He has played club football for Portmore United.
 With East in the squad Portmore United won the 2017–2018 RSPL title.

 In June 2019, East moved on loan to Santos de Guápiles in Costa Rica.
 In August 2020, he moved to fellow Costa Rican club San Carlos.

 In July 2022 East joined Costa Rican giants Saprissa.
 In January 2025 he signed for Israeli club Hapoel Haifa.

+On 29 January 2026, East signed a two-year contract with Hapoel Be'er Sheva, set to take effect from the start of the 2026–27 season.
+On 7 February 2026, he joined Hapoel Be'er Sheva immediately in a transfer valued at 600,000 NIS.
+On 14 February, East made his debut in a 2–1 victory over FC Ashdod in the Israeli Premier League at Yud-Alef Stadium.

 International career

 East made his international debut for Jamaica in January 2018 in a friendly against South Korea.
 He scored his first goal for the Reggae Boyz against Guyana on 19 November 2019.

 In July 2021, East was initially named to Jamaica's squad for the 2021 CONCACAF Gold Cup, but soon after pulled out due to a hamstring injury and was replaced by Andre Gray.